Does Homeowners Insurance Cover Power Surges?

 Create a detailed inventory of damaged items

-List every item, its age, its approximate replacement cost and its condition before the surge.
-Your personal property coverage pays based on your policy's valuation method (replacement cost value or actual cash value).
-Include serial numbers and purchase receipts if you have them.
+List every item with its age, approximate replacement cost and pre-surge condition.
+Personal property coverage pays at either replacement cost value or actual cash value depending on your policy.
+Include serial numbers and purchase receipts where available.

 4. 4